kubeshop/kusk-gen/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Suggest an enhancement to existing functionality
+about: Suggest an enhancement to existing Kusk functionality
 title: ''
 labels: ''
 assignees: ''